 Warsaw is a very small city located in the state of Kentucky.
 With a population of 1,756 people and just one neighborhood, Warsaw is the 207th largest community in Kentucky.

-When you are in Warsaw, you'll notice that it is more blue-collar than most other communities in America.
-37.89% of Warsaw’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Warsaw is generally considered to be a blue-collar town.
+37.89% of the Warsaw workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Warsaw is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Warsaw who work in office and administrative support (9.39%), food service (8.35%), and sales jobs (7.52%).

 Warsaw is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.